jilliann86/Color-Picker-Coolers-Clone/README.md

-# Welcome!!!
-Today we are going to create a *clone* of this website:
+# Clone of this website:

 https://coolors.co/b1740f-ffd07b-fdb833-296eb4-1789fc

-## Specifications:
+## Features:
-1. Your website on refresh must generate new random colors
+1. Refresh generates new random colors
-2. When user presses spacebar, generate new colors and apply them to the screen
+2. Spacebar generates new colors
 3. User can save the color code to clipboard when clicking on the color box.

-4. HTML document must use at least 5 different element types
+This website is currently published and able to be used.
+Link: https://jilliann86.github.io
 ## Resources:

 Follow instructions here to import bootstrap 5 CSS & JS into this html document